MEN-1 Syndrome (Wermer’s Syndrome)

 Clinical presentation of FMTC-only syndrome (non-MEN syndrome)

-Like mentioned above, the FMTC-only syndrome is a special form as only medullary thyroid carcinomas occur.
+Like mentioned above, an FMTC-only syndrome is a special form as only medullary thyroid carcinomas occur.

 Find the answers below the references.